 If you’re doing the drive between Austin and Kansas City, make sure to stop in Wichita to see The Keeper of the Plains.

-The Keeper of the Plains is a 44-feet Cor-Ten steel sculpture and is the work of Kiowa-Comanche artist Blackbear Bosin.
+The Keeper of the Plains is a 44-foot Cor-Ten steel sculpture and is the work of Kiowa-Comanche artist Blackbear Bosin.
 Thought-provoking and meaningful, the sculpture represents the brotherhood of all Indian Americans and the confluence of the Plains communities.
 It features numerous displays which describe the local tribes that used to inhabit this area, plus fire pits that light up to illuminate the statue at night.

 Old Cowtown Museum